Los Angeles crime family: DeSimone and Licata

 DeSimone's second underboss Nick "Old Man" Licata succeeded him.
 Licata had strong ties with Mafia families in the Midwest and South and maintained contact with the mob in Las Vegas.
 By then, law enforcement knew much about mob activities in Los Angeles, which was helped by top hitman Frank Bompensiero becoming an undercover informant in 1967.
-In 1963, Joe Valachi outed the Mafia as a secret criminal society, aiding in law enforcements attacks on organized crime, and fingered Licata as a high ranking mobster in Los Angeles.
+In 1963, Joe Valachi outed the Mafia as a secret criminal society, aiding in law enforcement's attacks on organized crime, and fingered Licata as a high ranking mobster in Los Angeles.

 A bright spot during the period was that Louis Tom Dragna's company "Roberta Dress Manufacturing" was turning into a $10 million a year business.
 This was possible because in the 1950s, Jack Dragna flew labor union expert Johnny Dio in from New York City to teach Louis how to manipulate labor unions in the Los Angeles Garment District.
 Licata had high hopes of restoring the declining family, but with the police and FBI constantly monitoring his family, Licata wasn't able to do much of a better job than DeSimone.
-On July 9, 1969, Licata was taken into custody after refusing to answer questions at a federal grand jury session about L.A.'s crime syndicate structure.
-He was held in contempt of court for refusing to testify after being given immunity from prosecution and eventually served six months in prison.
-A pair of indictments in the mid-1970s threaten to put most of the working family in prison.
+On July 9, 1969, Licata was held in contempt of court after refusing to answer questions at a federal grand jury session about L.A.'s crime syndicate structure after being given immunity from prosecution.
+He eventually served six months in prison.

+A pair of indictments in the mid-1970s threatened to put most of the working family in prison.
 In March 1973, seven men were arrested for running a rigged gambling operation in Los Angeles that brought in up to $250,000 a month.
 Their trial was delayed when the key informant and witness, former Mafia associate John Dubcek, was shot and killed in Las Vegas.
-Although this scared other informants from testifying, they still were convicted and given light sentences.
-Four months later another 12 men, were indicted for conspiracy, racketeering and extortion against bookmakers, loan sharks, and pornographers.
+Although this scared other informants from testifying, the defendants were convicted and given light sentences.

+Four months later, another 12 men were indicted for conspiracy, racketeering and extortion against bookmakers, loan sharks, and pornographers.

 Licata's underboss Joseph Dippolito had a large influence in San Bernardino and the Inland Empire in both legitimate and criminal enterprises.
 He was seen as Licata's successor, but died unexpectedly of a heart attack in January 1974 at the age of 59.
 On October 19, 1974, after a long battle with illnesses, Nick Licata died at age 77.